What is an FHA Loan?

 It’s also typically easier to qualify for an FHA loan than it would be to qualify for a conventional loan.
 To qualify for an FHA loan, a less-than-perfect credit score is usually acceptable.
 Another advantage of choosing an FHA loan is that this type of loan is usually assumable.
 This means that if you choose to sell your home, the new homebuyer can assume your remaining FHA insured loan balance.

 Because FHA loans aren’t subject to the same standards of other conventional loans, there has to be some way to help cover possible losses to the lender.
 This is why FHA loans require two types of mortgage insurance payments.
 One of these payments is a charge that can be paid upfront in full or rolled into a monthly mortgage payment plan and the other is a monthly premium that will be added to your mortgage payments.
 FHA loans also require that an FHA-approved appraiser ensure that the home meets specific condition requirements.

 Why Choose FHA Loans with Patty Newby?

 FHA loans are designed to mitigate risks to the lender to make it easier for you to buy or refinance a home.
-At Georgetown Mortgage, we understand the pride, freedom, and security that come from owning your own home and we’re excited to bring the benefits of FHA insured loans to your home buying process.
+At Thrive Mortgage, LLC, we understand the pride, freedom, and security that come from owning your own home and we’re excited to bring the benefits of FHA insured loans to your home buying process.